Influence of Magnetic Order on Proximity-Induced Superconductivity in Mn Layers on Nb(110) from First Principles: Results

 Figure~\ref{fig:5}(a) and (b) show the total calculated BSF in the SC state within the bulk Nb SC gap along the $k_{\text{OX}}$ and $k_{\text{OY}}$ directions in the 2D Brillouin zone for the single Mn layer heterostructure in the FM case.
 For both directions and all layers (Nb and Mn), there are Andreev bound states consisting of both electron- and hole-like components within the SC gap.
 Additionally, there are bound states that even cross the Fermi level at $k_{\text{OX}} \approx 0.08 \ a_B^{-1}, 0.19 \ a_B^{-1}, 0.24 \ a_B^{-1}$, and at $k_{\text{OY}} \approx 0.24 \ a_B^{-1}, 0.34 \ a_B^{-1}$.
 However, the band structure around $k_{\text{OX}} \approx 0.39 \ a_B^{-1}$ can be mistaken for a crossing, but after carefully reviewing the raw data close to the Fermi level, it was determined that it is not a real crossing; there is a relatively small gap opening up.
 Interestingly, for the Mn layer, both electron and hole components of the BSF are found along both the $k_{\text{OX}}$ and the $k_{\text{OY}}$ directions, but the spin contributions to the Fermi level crossing states were found to be unequal, with one spin component heavily contributing to the crossing around $k_{\text{OX}} = 0.08 \ a_B^{-1}$ and the other heavily contributing to the rest of the crossings at $0.15 \ a_B^{-1} < k_{\text{OX}} < 0.3 \ a_B^{-1}$ and $0.05 \ a_B^{-1} < k_{\text{OY}} < 0.5 \ a_B^{-1}$.
 For the Nb layers, a similar trend was seen for the electron and hole contributions.
 However, for the spin contributions, the $k_{\text{OX}}$ direction had similar trends, while the $k_{\text{OY}}$ direction saw equal spin contributions overall.
+Such in-gap features can be thought of as Shiba bands \cite{Yu, Shiba, Rusinov}.
+Further analysis and BSF figures are presented in section II of the supplementary material for the interested reader.